King's Disease II

 King's Disease II is the thirteenth studio album by American rapper Nas.
-It was released on August 6, 2021, through Mass Appeal Records and marketed by The Orchard.
+It was released on August 6, 2021, through Mass Appeal Records.
 Serving as a sequel to his 2020 album King's Disease, it features guest appearances from Eminem, EPMD, A Boogie wit da Hoodie, YG, Lauryn Hill, Charlie Wilson, Blxst, JaboodyDubs and Hit-Boy.
 As with the previous record, it was executive produced by Nas and Hit-Boy.

 The album received widespread acclaim from critics, who praised its storytelling and cohesive production, and commended featured verses from Lauryn Hill on "Nobody" and Eminem on "EPMD 2".
 At the 64th Annual Grammy Awards, the album was nominated in the Best Rap Album category.

 Background

 Nas announced the album along with its title, cover art, and release date on July 29, 2021.
 He shared the tracklist on August 3, 2021.

 The first single off the album is "Rare", released with a music video directed by Savannah Setten.